datawithibrahim/Customer-Purchase-Behaviour-Revenue-Optimization/README.md

 ## Age Group Revenue Contribution

-Revenue is concentrated in specific age groups.
-Marketing budgets should reflect actual revenue contribution, not assumptions about future value.
+Revenue is concentrated in specific age groups, yet marketing spend is often distributed evenly or based on assumptions about future value.

+### Business Risk

+- Overspending on low-contributing demographics
+- Under-investment in currently profitable segments
+- Generic messaging that fails to resonate with any group

+### Solutions

+Marketing investment should follow revenue reality:

+- Allocate budgets based on current revenue contribution
+- Tailor messaging, channels, and offers by age group
+- Maintain limited experimental spend for long-term segments without overcommitting

 ---